mwaxmonsky/CAM-SIMA/docs/design/ccpp-in-cam-sima.md

 - `ccpp_datatable.xml`: consolidates metadata into an XML file to be used as desired by the host model

 ## Code Structure
-Given the context above, this section describes how the CCPP is integrated into CAM-SIMA.

 How CAM-SIMA and the CCPP come together:
 ![text](figures/ccpp-framework-in-cam-sima.PNG "CCPP design in CAM-SIMA")